UltiimateDog/FluidMenu/README.md

 * Only a single overlay can be presented at a time
 * No built-in stacking or prioritization
 * Limited accessibility support (WIP)
-* `OverlayMenu` is intentionally minimal and unfinished
+* `FluidMenu` is intentionally minimal and unfinished

 ---